Housing Element

 when will your next meeting be?

-kari asked almost 2 years agoHi Kari,
+kari asked about 2 years agoHi Kari,

 Thanks for checking in.
 The first Planning Commission hearing is scheduled for Tuesday, December 13.
 You can view public meeting details on the Town's main website at the following link Meetings, Agendas & Minutes | Danville, CA .